Program Dates &

 Faculty Leader: Rangar Cline, Assistant Professor, Religious Studies

-This program works well for students with a focus in religious studies, classics, anthropology and letters.
+This program works well for students with a focus in religious studies, classics, history, anthropology and letters.

-The 2014 Israel Jezreel Valley Information Sheet contain more detailed information.
+The 2017 Israel Information Sheet contains more detailed information.

 - OU overall GPA of 2.5 or above

 - Passport valid for six months beyond the end of the program or a copy of a receipt showing that an application has been submitted.
-To access the U.S. State Department passport application, click here.
+(U.S. passport application)

 This program will provide participating students with 4 hours of OU credit.
-The Coordinator for the College of Arts and Sciences International Programs Office will enroll students in the course listed below.
-Students should check with their academic adviser to make sure that the course can fulfill a degree requirement,
+The program administrator will enroll students in the course listed below.
+Students should check with their academic adviser to make sure that the course can fulfill a degree requirement.

 All courses are taught in English.
 There is no option to take a Hebrew language course.

-It is each applicant's responsibilty to share information about cost with family members who need to know and understand how the payment system works
+It is each applicant's responsibility to share information about cost with family members who need to know and understand how the payment system works

-The 2014 Israel Archaeological Project Budget Estimate will help you compare programs and plan for study abroad.
+The 2017 Israel Estimated Budget will help students compare programs and plan for study abroad.
 Costs are subject to change based on the currency exchange rate and the number of participants.
 All Arts and Sciences study abroad programs require a $200 non-refundable deposit at the time of application.
 That is considered the first program payment and is deducted from the program fee.
 It is not an application fee.

 There are a number of scholarships available for study abroad students.
 Below is a partial list to get you started.

 - Presidential International Travel Fellowship, an OU need-based scholarship for airfare.
 Deadline is February 26, 2017.

-- Bezalel Study-in-Israel Scholarship - see if you qualify to apply through OU's Shusterman Center for Israel and Judaic Studies program.
+- Study in Israel Scholarship - see if you qualify to apply through OU's Shusterman Center for Israel and Judaic Studies program.
 In the past these awards have been substantial.

 When applications are open, students will be able to click on an Apply Now button at the top or bottom of this brochure.
-Schedule an appointment with Karen Elmore, College of Arts and Sciences International Programs Coordinator, then attend a Study Abroad 101 information session to learn the basics about study abroad.
+Applicants must schedule an appointment with Karen Elmore, Director of Arts and Sciences International Programs, and attend a Study Abroad 101 information session to learn the basics about study abroad.
 Both an advising appointment and attendance at Study Abroad 101 are required.